coolbeevip/ansible-playbook/redis/README.md

 ## Configuration

+> You can edit the following configuration files to modify the default parameters

+#### main-install.yml

 Edit `redis/main.yml` script, You can define the target server address here.
 In the following snippet, you can see that three servers and logged in using  `redis`, The `10.1.207.180` is master.

 ```yaml